 When is Carry Forward Useful?

-- If you’re a business owner and want to pay more than £40,000 into your pension fund in the current tax year.
+- You’re a business owner and want to maximise your pension contributions.

-TIP: If you don’t have already have a pension plan…
+TIP 2 : If you don’t already have a pension plan…

 Consider setting up a pension plan with a small contribution in this tax year.
 Then, if you don’t have the funds available to use your full annual allowance, you can carry forward to when you (or your company) might have more money available.
 Otherwise you’ll lose this year’s allowance.